TheThingsArchive/python-app-sdk/README.rst

 -  ``close_callback(res, client)``: the function which will be executed when the connection is closed.
 -  ``res``: **boolean** the result of the disconnection.
-If it's true, it went well.
+If it's true, it went all as expected.
 If not, it means the disconnection was unexpected.
 -  ``client``: **object** the TTN client from which we call the callback.